justjam2013/homebridge-virtual-accessories/README.md

 This is work in progress, so new accessories and functionality will be added as needed or, more likely, as requested.
 The current virtual accessories supported are:

 -   **Switch.** Nobody can have too many switches!
 Allows you to create plain old switches, normally on/off switches, stateful switches, switches with set or random timers, and switches with companion sensors to trigger HomeKit notifications.
--   **Doorbell.** Allows you to use any button as a doorbell and have it play a chime on a Homepod.
+-   **Doorbell.** Allows you to use any button as a doorbell and have it play a chime on Homepods.
 -   **Garage Door.** Will display a widget in CarPlay when you approach your home.
 Generates a HomeKit notification when the accessory's state changes.
 -   **Lock.** This was just low hanging fruit.
 Generates a HomeKit notification when the accessory's state changes.
-And it generates a HomeKey card in the Wallet app.
+It also creates a Home Key card in the Wallet app.
--   **Window Covering** - Blinds, Shades.
+-   **Window Covering.** These are blinds and shades.
+This was created for a user that wanted to use "Siri open/close .." to control their automation, as opposed to "Siri on/off ..".
--   **Valve** - Generic, Irrigation, Shower Head, Water Faucet
+-   **Valve** - Generic, Irrigation, Shower Head, Water Faucet.
 -   **Sensor.** Allows you to create different types of sensors.
 Sensors will generate notifications when their state changes, if configured in the Home app.
 Some types of notifications classified as `critical` by Homekit are allowed to bypass Do Not Disturb and allowed to appear in CarPlay.
 Sensors can be activated by different triggers.
 Currently, they options are:
     - Host Ping trigger.
-Pings a network host and is actvated when ping fails afer 3 attempts.
+Pings a network host.
+It is actvated after 3 failed ping attempts.
 The sensor resets when ping is successful.
     - Cron trigger.
 Activates the sensor when the time and date match the schedule deascribed by the cron expression.
 The sensor resets after a brief delay.
     - Switch trigger.
 To trigger a sensor from a switch, create a switch with a companion sensor.
-A future release may provide the ability to create this pairing as a sensor with a switch trigger.
+A future release may provide the ability to create this pairing as a sensor with a switch as a trigger.

 ## Installation